rehierl/abstract-properties/06-generic-properties/1-2-visualizing-scopes.md

 <!-- ======================================================================= -->
 # Visualizing scopes

-As shown below, the scope of a property can be visualized by simply underlining all of the nodes in its scope:
+As shown below, the scope of a property can be visualized by underlining all of the nodes in its scope.

 ```
 a - b - c - d - e ->
        ============= p
 ```

+Note that it is difficult to underline no node at all.
+This aspect is therefore another reason to count the defining node of a property towards the scopes of the properties it declares.

 Assuming that node `c` is understood to define property `p` (i.e. its defining node `d(p)`), then the scope `s(p)` of `p` can be understood to contain all of